 - 5. Think about how remortgaging can affect your credit.

 - How to improve your credit score before remortgaging

 - 1. You should review your credit report to ensure that the details it contains are correct and current.

 - 3. Make sure you’re always paying on time for everything.

-- 4. To get out from under your debt, you should make every effort to pay off as much as you can.
+- 4. To get out of your debt, you should pay it off as much as possible.

 - 5. Reduce the number of credit applications you submit every year.